Skip to content

 AI analysis ✅ Full integration ✅ Full integration

-Use CloudWatch when: - Infrastructure runs on AWS EC2 - You want automatic metrics collection (no manual file retrieval) - Cross-account access is needed (consultant/client) - Basic infrastructure metrics (CPU, disk, network) are sufficient - Firewall restrictions prevent agent communication
+Use CloudWatch when: - Infrastructure runs on AWS EC2, or the application uses an Amazon RDS database - You want automatic metrics collection (no manual file retrieval) - Cross-account access is needed (consultant/client) - Basic infrastructure metrics (CPU, disk, network) are sufficient - Firewall restrictions prevent agent communication

 Use WP Server Monitoring Agent when: - Servers are not on AWS EC2 (on-premise, other clouds) - You need comprehensive metrics (50+ counters including DB connections, thread pools, GC pauses, detailed memory breakdown) - You want to avoid AWS API charges - CloudWatch agent installation on EC2 is not permitted - Manual file collection after tests is acceptable